Walnut Creek Accomplishments:

 - The Walnut Creek Library, which opened in 2010, received LEED Gold certification for sustainable design and conservation of water and energy.

-- Has had 5 City Departments designated as Green Businesses by ABAG including the Parks Dept, Vehicle Maintenance, Police Dept, City Hall, Chamber of Commerce and Lesher Arts Center.
+- Has had 5 City Departments and organizations designated as Green Businesses by ABAG including the Parks Dept, Vehicle Maintenance, Police Dept, City Hall, Chamber of Commerce and Lesher Arts Center.

 - Green Building Ordinance in progress.

 - Using EECBG funding to help install solar on the City Hall.